Frequently Asked Questions FAQ

 First, the temperature in the Prades Mountains falls by an average of 0.65°C for each increase of 100 m in altitude, so vines at higher elevations live in a cooler environment.

-Thus, for example, the temperature in a CARA NORD vineyard located at 800 metre in altitude could be 5.2°C lower than a similar vineyard located at sea level.
+Thus, for example, the temperature in a Cara Nord Celler vineyard located at 800 metre in altitude could be 5.2°C lower than a similar vineyard located at sea level.

 At the same time, each 150m increase in altitude has the equivalent effect to moving the vineyard one degree latitude to the north.